|Elliott Sound Products||Project 135|

 The value for VR1 is suitable for a 1mA meter - it can be increased if your meter is more sensitive, but don't use a really insensitive meter, because the output current from CMOS devices is limited.
 It's generally unwise to try to get more than around 5mA from the output, but you could parallel the last gate with U2C (as shown) to get up to 10mA if needed.
 The value of C1 will need to be increased for less sensitive movements.
 You will need to experiment with C1 until the display is steady enough to read easily, because meters usually have very different ballistics from each other.
 What works for me (if I ever decided to build a phase meter that I'll never use ) will not necessarily work for you.

-The versions shown in Figure 1 and Figure 5 are both very easy to calibrate and give the same display.
+The versions shown in Figures 1 and 5 are very easy to calibrate and give the same display.
 Simply apply a signal to both channels at once, and adjust VR1 to get full scale.
 If you now disconnect one channel, the meter should read close to half scale.
 Apply an inverted (180° 'phase shift') version of the signal to one channel, and the original to the other.
 The meter should read close to zero (-1).
 Any small variation can safely be ignored.
-With both of these circuits, the meter should show full scale (in-phase) with zero signal.
+With all of these circuits, the meter should show full scale (in-phase) with zero signal.

 The Figure 3 and 4 circuits are simplified from the original, but still use two trimpots for calibration.
 VR1 is (nominally) the calibration for full scale positive and VR2 is for full scale negative.
 However, the two trimpots are interactive and you'll need to adjust each in turn several times to get the two extremes right.
 Although calibration is important, it's not worth the effort to attempt perfect results.
 When a phase meter is in use, the reading shown is neither steady nor intended for high accuracy measurement.
-This being the case, small errors are of no consequence and can be ignored.
+This being the case, small errors are of no consequence.

-In both cases, small errors can be ignored, because audio phase measurement is far from an exact science in recording or broadcasting studios.
+In all cases, small errors can be ignored, because audio phase measurement is far from an exact science in recording or broadcasting studios.

 Although the original SSL phase correlation meter is shown on a couple of websites and in a number of forum pages, all such cases are in breach of copyright because proprietary documentation has been published without the owners permission.
 My drawings are completely new and use readily available CMOS devices rather than rely on obsolete ICs.
 Although it might be possible to obtain a couple of the originals - with some hassle and likely at some expense - I prefer not to publish circuits that use parts that are hard to get.